Raxuis/stock-profiles/README.md

 :book: Get a stock list\
 :chart: Get a stock chart\
 :interrobang: Manage your queries\
-:star: Add stocks to your favorites\
+:star: Add stock to your favorites\
-:star2: View your favorite stocks\
+:star2: View your favorite stock\
 :bust_in_silhouette: View your profile

 ## :rocket: Technologies